mskec/cookbook.mskec.com/recipes/bread.md

 Place on a baking paper for 0.5-1h

 ### Baking
+* use dutch oven, if you don't have it something that you can close
-* pre-heat container 10mins before 2nd proofing is done at 250 C
+* pre-heat the container 10mins before 2nd proofing is done at 250 C
-* bake at 250 C for 30 mins
+* bake at 250 C for 30 mins with lid on
+* spray some water on crust
+	* this will make it crispy
-* lower to 230 C for 30 mins
+* lower to 230 C for 30 mins without lid
+* take it out of the oven and pot
+* let it cool down for at least 30 mins

 ---